cakephp/plugin-installer/README.md

 Usage
 -----

-In your CakePHP plugin folder run:
+Your CakePHP application should already depend on `cakephp/plugin-installer`, if not in your CakePHP application run:

 ```
 composer require cakephp/plugin-installer:*
 ```

-or add

-`"cakephp/plugin-installer": "*"` to the `require` section of your plugin's `composer.json`.
+Your plugins themselves do not need to require `cakephp/plugin-installer`.

 For the installer to work properly ensure that your plugin's composer config file has a proper autoload section.
 Assuming your plugin's namespace is "MyPlugin"